abrt/faf/HACKING.md

     $ make run_db

 #### FAF itself
-If local image was build with `make build` then the image should be run with
+If local image was built with `make build` then the image should be run with

     $ make run_local

-otherwise an offical image can be run with
+otherwise an official image can be run with

     $ make run